Why I’m Standing:

-In all my years in the Green Party, I never remember a time of such existential challenge: the accelerating nature and climate emergencies, the increasing brinkmanship over nuclear weapons, and the rise of the populist far right.
+I’m standing in the internal Lords selection process because, in all my years in the Green Party, I never remember a time of such existential challenge: the accelerating nature and climate emergencies, the increasing brinkmanship over nuclear weapons, deepening division and inequality, and the rise of the populist far right.

-It’s more important than ever that Greens have as many prominent platforms as possible from which to challenge this cowardly, failing Government which, instead of standing up to Farage and his cronies, prefers capitulation instead – a government complicit in the Gaza genocide, spending £15bn on new nuclear warheads, destroying nature protections to pursue deregulation and growth, and refusing to lift the two child benefit cap.
+And I want to use all the experience I’ve gained in elected office, first as a Green councillor, then as an MEP, and most recently, as the Green Party’s sole MP, to fight back – to demonstrate that it’s the Greens who are the real opposition to Reform, and to hold this cruel, cowardly, cynical and failing Government to account.
+A government which, instead of standing up to Farage and his cronies, shamefully capitulates instead – a government complicit in the Gaza genocide, slashing international aid to spend £15bn on new nuclear warheads, destroying nature protections to pursue increasing economic growth and deregulation, scapegoating refugees and asylum seekers, and refusing to lift the two child benefit cap.

-I stood down as MP last year because, after 14 years, being the frontbench spokesperson for literally everything was exhausting and unsustainable – especially when two days/week were devoted to constituency work.
-By joining our brilliant team in the Lords, and with no constituency responsibilities, I’d help make additional impact by focussing on the major policy issues that drive me: nature and climate, the growing nuclear threat, and defending democracy.
+I stood down as MP last year because, after 14 years, being the Commons frontbench spokesperson for literally everything was exhausting and unsustainable – especially when two days/week were devoted to constituency work.
+If I were lucky enough to join our brilliant team in the Lords, I’d help make additional impact by focussing on major policy issues from nature and climate to the growing nuclear threat, from safe routes for asylum seekers, to taxing wealth, upholding the right to peaceful protest and defending democracy.

-As Co-President of the European Movement, I’m also passionate about accelerating steps to rejoin the EU, and have been working to highlight the dire environmental impacts of Brexit.
+As Co-President of the European Movement, I’m also passionate about accelerating steps to build stronger links with, and ultimately rejoin, the EU, and have been working to highlight the dire environmental impacts of Brexit.

-I have considerable media experience, gained in my elected roles and as the Party’s first Leader (2008-2012) and Co-Leader (2016-2018).
-I’ve a demonstrable sense of strategic messaging, with a large social media following, and have won a number of awards for my parliamentary work.
+I have extensive media experience, gained in my elected roles and as the Party’s first Leader (2008-2012) and Co-Leader (2016-2018).
+I've demonstrated that I am a strong, impactful and strategic communicator, with a large social media following, and have won a number of awards for my parliamentary work.

-While I absolutely support, and would campaign for, the Party’s policy on the abolition of an unelected second chamber, I believe that, for as long as it exists, Greens should take our seats, using it as a strategic platform to implement policy change, influence public debate and build the wider Green movement.
+I completely support, and would campaign for, the Party’s policy on the abolition of an unelected second chamber.
+However, for as long as it exists, I believe Greens should take our seats, using it as a strategic platform to implement policy change, influence public debate and build the wider grassroots Green movement.

 Endorsements